 Resi 4 generates its horror through the anxiety of facing overwhelming odds.
 There's always an entire village or castle or secret mad science base worth of folks coming for you, and some of them can saw your head off or gut you instantly.
 Death is inevitable in Resi 4, a series of alt-reality bad endings for Leon where he's backed into a corner and gutted, overwhelmed and alone.
 Avoiding those indulgent chainsaw death scenes is the goal, a tiny light through the crowd of villagers to hack a path towards.

 And it was fun—it's still fun!
-It's just that dying so often in a horror game tends to chip away at the illusion.
+But even playing the best horror games, dying so often tends to chip away at the illusion.
 Whatever horror Resi 4 creates doesn't have much to stand on once you start seeing it all as a game, a wireframe to carve the most efficient path through possible.

 Repetition is like taking a power washer to all the theater and art and sound, forcing you to focus on the hardcoded rules of the world.
 After a few deaths, the chainsaw guy isn't a chainsaw guy anymore.
 He's a lock and the key is my shotgun.